1

 The exterior of this café.

-A middle-aged man and woman who appeared to be a couple entered through the glass doors.
+A middle-aged man and woman who appeared to be a couple entered through the glass door.

-The woman was holding a child wearing a coat.
+The woman was holding a child wearing a mantle.

-Before long, the café turned by itself, revealing the back of the cook’s room.
+Before long, the café rotated of its own accord, ending up revealing the rear of the kitchen area.

-Behind the cook’s room was a single chimney.
+Behind the cook room was a single chimney.

-There, two laborers were also diligently moving their shovels.
+There, two workers were diligently moving their shovels.

 ……